HuanglabPurdue/NCS/clib/README.md

 ## NCS C library ##

-A C library for NCS, along with a Python wrapper.
+A C library for NCS, along with a Python 3 wrapper.

-In order to make this also work as a Python package the C library is also in the pyCNCS directory.
+In order to make this also work as a Python package the C library is in the pyCNCS directory.

 ## Dependencies ##